-vbalance is encoded explicitly in a transaction as the field valueBalance; see § 7.1 'Encoding of Transactions' on p.
-82.
+vbalance is encoded explicitly in a transaction as the field valueBalance.
+(Transaction fields are described in §7.1 'Transaction Encoding and Consensus' on p.
+84.)

 A positive balancing value takes value from the Sapling transaction value pool and adds it to the transparent transaction value pool.
 A negative balancing value does the reverse.
-As a result, positive $v^{balance}$ is treated like an input to the transparent transaction value pool, whereas negative $v^{balance}$ is treated like an output from that pool.
+As a result, positive vbalance is treated like an input to the transparent transaction value pool, whereas negative vbalance is treated like an output from that pool.